Anant770/HTTP5222-Full-Stack/http5222-Assignment2-AnantChauhan/README.md

 # WeatherMusic

 WeatherMusic is a Node.js web application that suggests Spotify playlists based on the current weather conditions in a specified city.
-Enter a city name, and WeatherMusic will provide you with the current weather information and a playlist that matches the weather condition!
+Enter a city name, and WeatherMusic will provide you with the current weather information and a playlist that matches the weather conditions!

 ## Features